bitwiseworks/dooble-os2/README-os2.txt

 Package Manager (ANPM).

-In ArcaOS the ANPM program is installed by default and can be found in the
-folder: Computer -> System Setup -> Arca Noae Package Manager.
-If you do not have ANPM installed for some reason, you can download it here:
+In ArcaOS the ANPM program is installed by default and can be found in the following folder on your desktop: Computer -> System Setup -> Arca Noae Package Manager.
+If you do not have ANPM installed or its version is too old, please download and install it from here:

 https://www.arcanoae.com/resources/downloadables/arca-noae-package-manager/